buckgustavo/buckgustavo/README.md

 ## 🧠 What I do

--   🏗️ **Scalable Architectures & Microservices:** Building resilient systems with Go and Java, specialized in monolith-to-microservices migration (C# .NET experience).
+-   🏗️ **Scalable Architectures & Microservices:** Building resilient systems with Go and Java, specialized in monolith-to-microservices migration.
 -   🤖 **AI Integration & Chatbots:** Developing intelligent agents and chatbots with LLMs and LangChain.
 -   ⚡ **High-Performance APIs:** Specialized in RESTful services (FastAPI) and real-time processing (asyncio).
 -   🧩 **System Design & Clean Architecture:** Creating modular, maintainable, and robust code bases.